3C286 Band6Pol Calibration for CASA 6.6.1

 # In CASA

-Figure 10 shows the polarization calibrator's amplitude versus time, after the application of the bandpass and the gain table G1, we just computed.
+Figure 11 shows the polarization calibrator's amplitude versus parallactic angle after the application of the bandpass and the gain table G1 which we just computed.

 The source's linear polarization, which rotates with parallactic angle as a function of time, has been absorbed by the gains, since we assumed an unpolarized model for the source.